aliakarma/secure-agent-runtime/thesis_draft.md

 While DeBERTa-v3-base offers a marginally higher validation accuracy (+2.3%), its step execution time on a single CPU core is over 3.5× slower (~5.82s vs. ~1.66s for DistilBERT).
 This latency amplification is primarily due to DeBERTa-v3's disentangled attention mechanism and relative position embeddings, which are highly compute-intensive without GPU tensor core parallelism.

 In an autonomous multi-agent execution loop where the `TextSanitizer` is invoked recursively (potentially 5 to 10 times per session across supervisor and worker nodes), introducing a ~5.8s block per invocation would result in an unacceptable user latency bottleneck (>30-50 seconds per query).
 Consequently, **DistilBERT-base-uncased** was selected as the optimal production engine, achieving a fast local inference path (~1.66s) with minimal memory footprint (~260 MB) while keeping validation accuracy well above the acceptable baseline.
-If the local classifier fails to load or execute, the system gracefully falls back to an "LLM-as-a-Judge" pipeline.
-The fallback runs over a high-speed, deterministic API model (`gpt-4o-mini` with `temperature=0` and strict Pydantic structured output).
-This dual-stage design ensures that malicious inputs are intercepted locally with minimal latency overhead, whilst maintaining robust logical reasoning fallback.
+If the local classifier fails to load or execute, the system gracefully falls back to a fast-path local heuristic parser.
+This dual-stage design ensures that malicious inputs are intercepted locally with minimal latency overhead, completely avoiding external API checks.

 ### 6.2 Modality Decoding and Triage
 Because the `TextSanitizer` requires text input, the remaining five sanitizers operate as modality decoders.
 They extract hidden strings from various formats and funnel them into the central intelligence engine:
 - **`VisualSanitizer`:** Employs Deep Image Inspection by extracting hidden EXIF metadata and analyzing file structure heuristics for steganographic payloads (e.g., hidden bytes), before falling back to Optical Character Recognition (OCR) via Tesseract to extract visible text.
 This provides comprehensive defense against multimodal prompt injections hidden in benign image properties.
-- **`AudioSanitizer` & `VideoSanitizer`:** Utilizes OpenAI Whisper API and OpenCV frame extraction to transcribe audio and video files, identifying phonetic or temporal frame-based injection payloads.
+- **`AudioSanitizer` & `VideoSanitizer`:** Utilizes local Whisper model execution on CPU and OpenCV frame extraction to transcribe audio and video files locally, identifying phonetic or temporal frame-based injection payloads.
 - **`RAGSanitizer`:** Intercepts vector database retrievals.
-It specifically scans historical memory chunks for data poisoning before the context is loaded into the agent's active memory.
+It scans memory chunks using local keyword heuristics and the local TextSanitizer classifier to detect data poisoning contextually.
 - **`ToolOutputSanitizer`:** Designed to recursively parse deeply nested JSON payloads returned by external APIs.

 ### 6.3 Mitigating the Confused Deputy Problem